helenamin/Climate-Analysis/README.md

 ### Temperature Analysis I
 * Hawaii is reputed to enjoy mild weather all year.
 In this exercise we are trying to test if there is a meaningful difference between the temperature in June and December in Hawaii.
-I ran unpaired ttest to check if there is any significant the difference is significant or not.
-Null hypothesis says that there is no difference between Average Temperatures in June and Dec in Hawaii but the p-value is tremendously less than 5% which means we can reject the null hypthesis.
+As the data of these two months are two independent or unrelated groups, I chose unpaired ttest to run. in this case, the Null hypothesis says that there is no difference between Average Temperatures in June and Dec in Hawaii but the p-value is tremendously less than 5% which means we can reject the null hypthesis.
 Therefore Temperatures in June and Dec in Hawaii are statistically significant.

 ### Temperature Analysis II